ICI3D/ICI3D.github.io/daidd/rfa.md

 longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
 tab: DAIDD
 alerttype: danger
-alertmsg: Please note that DAIDD 2018 will be held in Stellenbosch, South Africa from 16-22 December.
-We are excited to offer this clinic on the African continent for the first time!
-We expect future DAIDD clinics will be held in Florida, USA, as in previous years.
+alertmsg: The eighth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held 15-21 December in Stellenbosch, South Africa.
+The deadline for receipt of applications is <strong>September 15</strong>.
 ---

 The International Clinics on Infectious Disease Dynamics and Data (ICI3D) Program invites applications to the annual Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD).
 This 1-week intensive modeling clinic will provide an introduction to dynamical models used in the study of infectious disease dynamics.
 The Clinic will bring together graduate students, postdoctoral students, and researchers from around the world, and instruction will focus on how the complex dynamics of pathogen transmission influence study design and data collection for addressing problems in infectious disease research.